SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/pr-decoration.md

 As part of [Developer Edition](https://redirect.sonarsource.com/editions/developer.html), you can create one configuration for each ALM.

 As part of [Enterprise Edition](https://redirect.sonarsource.com/editions/enterprise.html) and [above](https://www.sonarsource.com/plans-and-pricing/), you can create multiple configurations for each ALM.

 [[warning]]
-| If you have multiple Bitbucket Server or GitHub Enterprise configurations connected to SonarQube, you cannot use the automated create a new project **From a Bitbucket Server/GitHub Enterprise repository** option and will have to create projects manually.
+| If you have multiple configurations of the same ALM connected to SonarQube, you cannot create a project by importing it from the ALM and will have to create projects manually.

 ## Issue links
 During pull request decoration, individual issues will be linked to their SonarQube counterparts automatically.
 However, for this to work correctly, the instance's **Server base URL** (**[Administration > Configuration > General Settings > General > General](/#sonarqube-admin#/admin/settings/)**) must be set correctly.
 Otherwise, the links will default to `localhost`.